rgborges/short_links/README.md

-# Introducton
+# Introduction

 This project was done along with Diego Fernandes as a training for Node JS.
 The application is a simple short link api where you can post a code with a url.
-Then you can request the code direct through url and get redirected to the final url.
+Then you can request the code directly through url and get redirected to the final url.

 ## Usage